Battle of Austerlitz: Russian Imperial army

 The Russian army in 1805 had many characteristics of Ancien Régime organization.
-There was no permanent formation above the regimental level, and senior officers were mostly recruited from aristocratic circles; commissions were generally given to the highest bidder, regardless of competence.
-Nonetheless, the Russian infantry was considered one of the hardiest in Europe, with fine artillery manned by experienced professional soldiers.
+There was no permanent formation above the regimental level, and senior officers mostly belonged to aristocratic circles.
+The Russian infantry was considered one of the hardiest in Europe, with fine artillery crewed by experienced professional soldiers.

 Austrian Imperial army

 Archduke Charles, brother of the Austrian Emperor, had started to reform the Austrian army in 1801 by taking away power from the Hofkriegsrat, the military-political council responsible for the armed forces.
 Charles was Austria's most able field commander, but he was unpopular at court and lost much influence when, against his advice, Austria decided to go to war with France.
 Karl Mack became the new main commander in Austria's army, instituting reforms on the eve of the war that called for a regiment to be composed of four battalions of four companies, rather than three battalions of six companies.